Andylmao/SdPr2Semaforo/README.md

 ## Autor

-Este programa fue desarrollado por [Tu Nombre].
+Este programa fue desarrollado por A.García

-Esperamos que este programa te sea útil y te ayude a comprender mejor cómo funcionan los hilos en Java.